7 Classification Models

 • These correspond to two columns: george and num650, so we’ll deselect these.

-7.3 Create Validation Sets
+7.4.3 Create Training, Validation and Test Sets

 As we described earlier, we need to create a sampling frame and split our data into training, tuning, and test sets.